Seagate/cortx/doc/integrations/here_cortx_traffic_data/README.md

 ## Prerequisites
 1. Create CORTX instance
- - Setting up the CORTX instance is pretty simple, just follow this [guide](https://github.com/Seagate/cortx/blob/main/doc/ova/2.0.0/PI-6/CORTX_on_Open_Virtual_Appliance_PI-6.rst)
+ - Setting up the CORTX instance is quick and easy, follow this [guide](https://github.com/Seagate/cortx/blob/main/doc/ova/2.0.0/PI-6/CORTX_on_Open_Virtual_Appliance_PI-6.rst)

 2. Setup Ubuntu instance with IPFS installed
  - (Optional if you want Linux but you have a Windows machine):